gturedi/StatefulLayout/README.md

 # StatefulLayout
-Android layout to show template for loading, empty, error etc. states.
+Android layout to show most common state templates like loading, empty, error etc. states.
 To do that all you need to is wrap the target area(view) with StatefulLayout.